ktorio/ktor-documentation/topics/creating_interactive_website.md

 - `ktor-server-core` adds Ktor's core components to our project.
 - `ktor-server-netty`  adds the [Netty](https://netty.io/) engine to our project, allowing us to use server functionality without having to rely on an external application container.
 - `ktor-freemarker` allows us to use the [FreeMarker](https://freemarker.apache.org/) template engine, which we'll use to create the main page of our journal.
-- `ktor-html-builder` adds the ability to use [kotlinx.html](https://github.com/Kotlin/kotlinx.html) directly from within the code.
+- `ktor-server-html-builder` adds the ability to use [kotlinx.html](https://github.com/Kotlin/kotlinx.html) directly from within the code.
 We'll use it to create code that can mix Kotlin logic with HTML markup.
 - `logback-classic` provides an implementation of [SLF4J](http://www.slf4j.org/), allowing us to see nicely formatted logs in our console.

 ### Configurations: application.conf and logback.xml